1. Anti-Money Laundering/Counter Financing of Terrorism

-The Anti-Money Laundering questionnaire provides an overview of Maybank Group’s Anti-Money Laundering policies and practices as well as its due diligence requirements associated with the provision of correspondent banking services in conducting international business.
+as well as its due diligence requirements associated with the provision of banking and other financial services.

-For Maybank Group’s AML Wolfsberg questionnaire, please click here.
+For Maybank Group’s Wolfsberg Financial Crime Compliance questionnaire, please click here.

-All customers who wish to apply for any products/services in Maybank will be required to undergo the “Know Your Customer” (“KYC”) process which is regulated by Bank Negara Malaysia and any other relevant regulators where we have operations.
-With today’s regulatory focus on good governance and risk culture, Maybank is very much accountable for knowing and understanding their customers and associated financial crime risk.
+All customers who wish to apply for any product/service in Maybank Group will be required to undergo the “Know Your Customer” (“KYC”) process which is regulated by Bank Negara Malaysia and any other relevant regulators where we have operations.
+With today’s regulatory focus on good governance and risk culture, Maybank Group is accountable for knowing and understanding their customers and associated financial crime risk.

 Through our KYC processes we have built a framework which will help to get to know you, build a sustainable relationship and help to protect you against the potential risks of financial crime.

 Foreign Account Tax Compliance Act (“FATCA”) 2010 is a legislation to help counter tax evasion in the United States (“U.S.”).

 FATCA creates a new information reporting and withholding regime for payments made to certain foreign financial institutions and other foreign entities.